Transylvanian Saxon dialect: Recent history of the dialect (1989–present)

 Before the Romanian Revolution of 1989, most of the Transylvanian Saxons were still living in Transylvania.
-During the communist dictatorship of Nicolae Ceaușescu, many thousands of these Saxons were sold for a total sum of money of around $6 million paid to communist Romania by West Germany.

 By 1990, the number of Saxons living in Transylvania had decreased dramatically.
-Shortly after the fall of communism, from 1991 to 1994, many Transylvanian Saxons who still remained in Transylvania decided to ultimately emigrate to re-unified Germany, leaving just a minority of approximately 20,0000 Transylvanian Saxons in Romania at the round of the 21st century (or less than 1 percent of the entire population of Transylvania).
+Shortly after the fall of communism, from 1991 to 1994, many Transylvanian Saxons who still remained in Transylvania decided to ultimately emigrate to re-unified Germany, leaving just a minority of approximately 20,000 Transylvanian Saxons in Romania at the round of the 21st century (or less than 1 percent of the entire population of Transylvania).

 The number of native Transylvanian Saxon speakers today is estimated at approximately 200,000 persons.
-Transylvanian Saxon is also the native dialect of the current President of Romania, Klaus Iohannis, by virtue of the fact that he is a Transylvanian Saxon.
+Transylvanian Saxon is also the native dialect of the former President of Romania, Klaus Iohannis, by virtue of the fact that he is a Transylvanian Saxon.
 It is also the native dialect of well known German rock superstar Peter Maffay.
-Additionally, according to the 2011 Romanian census, only 11,400 Transylvanian Saxon were still living in Transylvania at that time.
-The 2022 Romanian census will most likely report an even fewer number of native Transylvanian Saxon speakers still left in Transylvania.
+Additionally, according to the 2011 Romanian census, only 11,400 Transylvanian Saxons were still living in Transylvania at that time.
+The 2021 Romanian census (postponed one year to 2022 because of the COVID-19 pandemic in Romania) reported a smaller overall figure for the German minority in Romania and, most probably, an even fewer number of native Transylvanian Saxon speakers still living in Transylvania.